Safely Operating Aircraft Remotely (SOAR™):

 Tech and Training for Public Good

-Today, there are no consistent standards that exist for public safety remote pilot training or credentialing.
+Today, there are no consistent standards that exist for public safety remote pilot training.
 Pilots across different public safety agencies will gain a uniform baseline of skillsets and knowledge, regardless of their locality or jurisdiction.
-The MITRE SOAR is a standardized program recognized by U.S. courts and public safety agencies, backed by MITRE’s continually growing partnerships with federal, state, and local public safety agencies.
+SOAR is backed by MITRE’s continually growing partnerships with federal, state, and local public safety agencies.

-MITRE SOAR is the first nationally endorsed and standardized drone training program that is focused on furthering public safety and enriching First Responder development.
-MITRE Engenuity is a neutral, trusted, non-biased third-party organization that works at the intersection of government and industry to accelerate innovation for public good through the development of innovative programs like MITRE SOAR.
+SOAR is the first drone training program that is focused on furthering public safety and enriching First Responder development.
+MITRE Engenuity is a neutral, trusted, non-biased third-party organization that works at the intersection of government and industry to accelerate innovation for public good through the development of innovative programs like SOAR.

 |1 - Pre-Requisites||Confirms flight basics with a pre-test and a knowledge test.||12 hours, including 8 hours of content learning and 4 of required flight simulation time.|